Pinellas Park, Florida: Automobile culture

 Car and truck aficionados display their prized vehicles nearly weekly on 49th Street and compete in the regularly scheduled shows.
 The Showtime Dragstrip provides a venue for drag racing fans.
 Nearby on the aptly-named Automobile Boulevard is Tampa Bay Grand Prix, where youth and young adults race high-speed go carts on an indoor track.

+A proposed hydrogen station planned be established by Polypack, Inc. on the same premises as their existing facilities.
+The facility is also planned to act as a showroom for hydrogen fuel cell technologies, offering demonstrations and educational opportunities for the public.

 Community events

 Pinellas Park is known throughout the Tampa Bay area for a series of community events held annually in a city-owned bandshell located behind City hall.
 The most popular of these events is "Country in the Park", a festival held every year generally on the third Saturday of March, but always after the Florida State Fair and Florida Strawberry Festival.
 The festival's popularity stems from its wide array of events, such as arts and crafts shows, NASCAR displays, popular amusement park rides, and multi-artist day-long concerts, and the fact that parking, entry to the festival, and attendance of the concert are all free of charge.
 As of 2011, the Country in the Park festival has been organized for 21 years straight.

 Another popular celebration among the locals is Pride in the Park.
 This celebration occurs during the week leading up to Country in the Park.
 Usually the night before Country in the Park, the firefighters' chili cookoff takes place at the bandshell.

 Pinellas Park is home to a memorial to the Korean War, located in Freedom Lake Park.